Library: Policy

 (1) One-star center and home criteria.
 A program operating on a permit or license is automatically designated as a one-star program.

 (2) Two-star center and home criteria.
-For approval as a two-star program, the owner and director or primary caregiver, when applicable, complete and submit Form 07LC025E, Request for Child Care Center Star Certification, or Form 07LC027E, Request for Family Child Care Home Star Certification, and:
+For approval as a two-star program, the owner and director or primary caregiver complete and submit an online request for star certification information, and:

 (A) meet all criteria described in (b) of this Section; and

 (3) Three-star center and home criteria.
-For approval as a three-star program, the owner and director or primary caregiver, when applicable, complete and submit the appropriate request for star certification, and meet:
+For approval as a three-star program, the owner and director or primary caregiver complete and submit the appropriate online request for star certification, and meet:

 (A) all star criteria described in (b) of this Section; or